 Secondly, it strengthens patience, since the pilgrim experiences crowded places, physical effort, and continuous acts of worship over several days.
 In addition, it builds discipline, as each ritual must be performed at a specific time and in an exact order, which trains the believer to follow guidance carefully.

-Moreover, Islamic studies online increases awareness of Allah and strengthens the spiritual connection between the servant and the Creator.
+Moreover, Islamic studies online increase awareness of Allah and strengthen the spiritual connection between the servant and the Creator.
 Through constant prayer, remembrance, and supplication, the heart becomes softer and more focused on faith.

 As a result, many pilgrims return with a new outlook on life.
 They often feel calmer, more grateful, and more spiritually aware.
 Furthermore, they tend to change their daily behavior, avoid sins more carefully, and increase their worship.
 Ultimately, Hajj becomes a life-changing experience that reshapes character and renews faith.